-If we issue debt securities that are redeemable at our option, we may choose to redeem the debt securities at times when prevailing interest rates are lower than the interest rate paid on the debt securities.
-In addition, if such debt securities are subject to mandatory redemption, we may be required to redeem the debt securities at times when prevailing interest rates are lower than the interest rate paid on the debt securities.
+If we issue debt securities that are redeemable at our option, we may choose to redeem the debt securities at times when prevailing interest rates are lower than the interest rate paid on our Debt Securities.
+In addition, if such debt securities are subject to mandatory redemption, we may be required to redeem our Debt Securities at times when prevailing interest rates are lower than the interest rate paid on our Debt Securities.
 In this circumstance, you may not be able to reinvest the redemption proceeds in a comparable security at an effective interest rate as high as your debt securities being redeemed.

-Credit ratings provided by third party credit rating agencies may not reflect all risks of an investment in debt securities that we may issue.
+Credit ratings provided by third party credit rating agencies may not reflect all risks of an investment in Debt Securities that we may issue.

 Credit ratings provided by third party credit rating agencies are an assessment by third parties of our ability to pay our obligations.
-Consequently, real or anticipated changes in our credit ratings will generally affect the market value of debt securities that we may issue.
+Consequently, real or anticipated changes in our credit ratings will generally affect the market value of Debt Securities that we may issue.
 Credit ratings provided by third party credit rating agencies, however, may not reflect the potential impact of risks related to market conditions generally or other factors discussed above on the market value of or trading market for any publicly issued debt securities that we may issue.
+Because we approved increasing the amount we are permitted to borrow under the 1940 Act, our credit rating may decline and we may incur additional costs in borrowing.